mate-academy/js_stateful-clones/readme.md

 # Task description

-Write a function `transformStateWithClones` that take a `state` object and an `actions` array and return an array of the same length as `actions` containing all previous versions of the `state`.
+Write a function `transformStateWithClones` that take a `state` object and an `actions` array and return an array of the same length as `actions`  all previous versions of the `state`.
 Each element of the resulting array has to represent the state produced by the next operation.

 **IMPORTANT!** You must not modify the initial `state` object in any way!